Phone: 0114 273 8951

 R v JE: Committal for sentence for possession with intent to supply approximately £23,000 worth of Class A and Class B drugs that were being stored in a shipping container where consideration for Proceeds of Crime Act proceedings were given.

-Since September 2020, Katherine has prosecuted trials, remand and case management courts, including dealing with considerations for remand, case management and sentencing of youth cases.
+Since September 2020, Katherine has prosecuted trials, remand and case management courts.
+She has experience in the Youth Court, including prosecuting serious offences, and dealing with remand and sentencing considerations.
 In addition, she has developed a familiarity with road traffic offences and consideration of special reasons and exceptional hardship applications.

-R v CA: Trial of a domestic assault and breach of a restraining order and briefed in the subsequent committal for sentence.
+R v CA: Prosecuted a trial of a domestic assault and breach of a restraining order and briefed in the subsequent committal for sentence

 R v JE: Prosecuted a speeding case where it became apparent that there was a realistic prospect that the Defendant’s husband had perverted the course of justice.
 At the conclusion of the trial, an advice was submitted for consideration of a police investigation and potential charges.Book BarristerBack to top